unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 #### Sample Traps

-The magical and mechanical traps presented here vary in deadliness and are presented in alphabetical order.
+The tek and mechanical traps presented here vary in deadliness and are presented in alphabetical order.

 ##### Collapsing Roof